 - Heart rate

 - Physical activity

 People addicted to methamphetamine try to make the meth high last as long as possible by binging on the drug.
-Meth binges may last a few days to a couple weeks.
-During a meth binge you won’t achieve the intensity of the first high.
-Every time you take meth after the first injection of the binge, the high decreases until you’re no longer able to get high.
+Meth binges may last a few days to a couple of weeks.
+During a meth binge, you won’t achieve the intensity of the first high.
+Every time you take meth after the first injection of a binge, the high decreases until you’re no longer able to feel it.
 You’ll also start experiencing some tweaking symptoms.
-Meth abusers usually keep binging on meth to avoid tweaking, but it eventually comes.
+Meth abusers usually binge on meth to avoid tweaking, but it eventually comes.

-Tweaking is where some of the more infamous symptoms of meth abuse show up.
 When a meth addict is portrayed on television, it’s often in the tweaking phase.
-Tweaking is when you’ve binged on meth until your body can no longer get high anymore.
+Tweaking is when you’ve binged on meth until your body can no longer get high.
 You’ve severely drained your dopamine supply and physically exhausted your body.
 Common symptoms of tweaking include:

 - Agitation and irritability